SIAT-SIH/fluid/README.md

 Our work is about using physics-informed deep learning to learn fluid dynamics.
-We have already sumbitted our work to IEEE Trans and are waiting for the result.
+We have already sumbitted our work to the journal and are waiting for the result.
 When the papaer is accepted, we will upload our relative code and data here.